onosproject/onos-docs/docs/content/developers/deploy_with_helm.md

 In all cases the prerequisites must be satisfied:

 * Creation of a namespace
-* deployment of Atomix controller in the namespace.
+* deployment of Atomix controller(s) in the namespace.

 The individual components in the [umbrella chart](https://github.com/onosproject/onos-helm-charts/tree/master/sd-ran) are: